csiro-robotics/iSICE/README.md

 Visual representation based on covariance matrix has demonstrates its efficacy for image classification by characterising the pairwise correlation of different channels in convolutional feature maps.
 However, pairwise correlation will become misleading once there is another channel correlating with both channels of interest, resulting in the "confounding" effect.
 For this case, "partial correlation" which removes the confounding effect shall be estimated instead.
 Nevertheless, reliably estimating partial correlation requires to solve a symmetric positive definite matrix optimisation, known as sparse inverse covariance estimation (SICE).
 How to incorporate this process into CNN remains an open issue.
 In this work, we formulate SICE as a novel structured layer of CNN.
 To ensure the CNN still be end-to-end trainable, we develop an iterative method based on Newton-Schulz iteration to solve the above matrix optimisation during forward and backward propagation steps.
 Our work not only obtains a partial correlation based deep visual representation but also mitigates the small sample problem frequently encountered by covariance matrix estimation in CNN.
 Computationally, our model can be effectively trained with GPU and works well with a large number of channels in advanced CNN models.
 Experimental results confirm the efficacy of the proposed deep visual representation and its superior classification performance to that of its covariance matrix based counterparts.

+This repository contains:

+- A simple implementation of our method with PyTorch
+- A script useful for training/evaluating our method on various datasets
+- Pre-trained model weights on several datasets

 ## Introduction
 The official repository for paper "Learning Partial Correlation based Deep Visual Representation for Image Classification" To appear in 2023 The IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR).